How esy works

 This cache stores sources of concrete package versions.
 It can be cleaned with

-command.
-See esy cleanup --help
+the esy cleanup command.
+See esy cleanup --help for details.
+This was

-previously known as esy gc
+previously known as esy gc.

 Location & Structure

-The default location for the cache is ~/.esy/esyi/tarballs
+The default location for the cache is ~/.esy/esyi/tarballs and can be

-indirectly controlled by the --cache-path
+indirectly controlled by the --cache-path option of esyi executable.

 % tree ~/.esy/source/i